Untanky/k-means-mapreduce/README.md

 # k-means: Map-Reduce with spark

-This repository is based on [seraogianluca/k-means-mapreduce](https://github.com/seraogianluca/k-means-mapreduce) and rewritten to work with stand-alone Spark (without Hadoop).
+This repository is based on [seraogianluca/k-means-mapreduce](https://github.com/seraogianluca/k-means-mapreduce) and rewritten to work with stand-alone Spark (without Hadoop) and slurm.
 The original Readme, describing and showing the k-means algorithm was moved to [doc/README.md](https://github.com/hu-macsy/k-means-mapreduce/blob/master/doc/README.md).

 ## Running spark on a local system (single process)